Daniel-KM/Omeka-S-module-Comment/README.md

 Displaying Comments
 -------------------

-To display automatically the comments and the comment form on item set, item or media pages, use the module [Blocks Disposition], or add the following code in your theme:
+The comments are displayed automatically on item set, item or media pages.
+To manage the display more precisely, use the module [Blocks Disposition], or add the following code in your theme:

 ```php
 <!-- Via a standard partial. -->